-Although she cut her teeth for several years in a newsroom, Magnum nominee Cristina de Middel’s approach to documenting the world through photography is a far cry from traditional reportage techniques.
+Although she cut her teeth for several years in a newsroom, Magnum photographer Cristina de Middel’s approach to documenting the world through photography is a far cry from traditional reportage techniques.
 Through tapping into fables, employing experimental tactics, exploring digital media, and constructing staged set-ups, the Spanish-Belgian photographer argues she can help to break free of conventions in order to show the way the world really is.
 Her well-known series, The Afronauts, employs staging and costume to explore the representation of Africa while challenging ideas around diaspora, race, and societal power structures.
 Gentleman’s Club, her ongoing work, aims to address the woman-focussed media coverage of the sex industry.

 Here, Cristina de Middel discusses how her unconventional approach to photographing the world brings to the fore truths that traditional documentary cannot easily translate.